Musandam Oman collage

 The beaches generally have no facilities and when they do, they don’t seem to have anyone taking much care of them.
 However, I noticed a caretaker at Hil Beach Park, so those might be clean.

-You’ll not find an abundance of cafeterias like in the UAE, so be prepared food and drink-wise.
-(I didn’t find any at all).
+You’ll not find an abundance of cafeterias along the way like in the UAE, so be prepared food and drink-wise but there are some recent additions of coffee and cold drink places.
 Make sure you have plenty of water, at least.
 If you forget, try the petrol station at Bukha.

 Dibba Musandam